What are Obligatory Scenes and Conventions?

 Final Thoughts

-If you don’t do the work to understand your genre, you’ll have a hard time getting your books into the hands of your audience.
-And without an audience, your story will never be experienced.
+The key point here is that if you don’t do the work to understand your genre, you’ll have a hard time getting your books into the hands of readers.
+And without readers, your story will never be experienced.
+That’s a terrible thought, right?

-So, know your genre and give your audience what they’re expecting in a new and exciting way.
-Give them the powerful emotional experience they’re looking for.
-Do that and you’ll earn fans forever.
-Nothing else matters more!
+To avoid this happening, know your genre and give your readers what they’re expecting in a new and exciting way.
+Give them the emotional experience they’re looking for, and you’ll earn loyal fans for life.

-👉 Let's discuss in the comments: What genre are you writing in?
-Do you write with the obligatory scenes and conventions of your genre in mind?
+👉 Let's discuss in the comments: Do you write with the obligatory scenes and conventions of your genre in mind?
+Or do you use them as an editing tool?
+Have you gone through the exercises above?
+If so, let us know how it worked out for you!

 Savannah is a developmental editor and book coach who helps fiction authors write, edit, and publish stories that work.
 She also hosts the top-rated Fiction Writing Made Easy podcast full of actionable advice that you can put into practice right away.
 Click here to learn more →